JustinHoldstock/justin-may-23-2021/QUESTIONS.md

 - put this page behind a login page.
 We can slow down extreme amounts of traffic by filtering out users that aren't real people with an account.
 - probably make use of a service worker to cache some of the bundle.
 (Would want to know metrics on single visit users VS frequent, and app load times)
 - put in a piece of UI that allows the user to control how often updates are applied (Right now we're buffering for 150ms between updates)
+- Look at why dips down to 67fps occur, and how we can make these even more performant

 3. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.